-The Christmas Bird Count is an annual nationwide volunteer-based bird survey effort coordinated by the Audubon Society to promote bird conservation and assess long-term trends in winter bird populations.
+The Christmas Bird Count is an annual nationwide volunteer based bird survey effort coordinated by the Audubon Society to promote bird conservation and assess long-term trends in winter bird populations.
 In the largest citizen science effort in the world, tens of thousands of volunteer birders and scientists armed with binoculars, bird guides and checklists will take part in Christmas bird counts throughout the Americas from mid-December through early January.
-Audubon and other organizations use data collected in this longest-running wildlife census to assess the health of bird populations and to help guide conservation actions.

-"Our bird count will involve volunteers, ornithologists, and agency staff in bird conservation and monitoring, and will promote stewardship of bird populations and habitats within the Alameda Creek watershed," said Rich Cimino, Conservation Chair of the Ohlone Audubon Society, and the initiator of the new Christmas Bird Count.
+"Our bird count will involve volunteers, ornithologists, and agency staff in bird conservation and monitoring.
+It will promote stewardship of bird populations and habitats within the Alameda Creek watershed," said Rich Cimino, Conservation Chair of the Ohlone Audubon Society, and the initiator of the new Christmas Bird Count.
 "We're very excited with the response and concern from interested citizens."

-"The bird count is fun and educational, hones your observational skills, provides friendly competition, contributes to conservation efforts, and gets you outside into some gorgeous areas during the holidays," said Jeff Miller, Director of the Alameda Creek Alliance.
+Jeff Miller, Director of the Alameda Creek Alliance, added, "The bird count is fun and educational, hones your observational skills, provides friendly competition, contributes to conservation efforts, and gets you outside into some gorgeous areas during the holidays."

-The first eastern Alameda County bird count will complement 15 other existing Christmas Bird Counts in the San Francisco Bay Area.
-The count area is in the vicinity of Sunol, Pleasanton and Livermore, and includes five East Bay Regional Parks, significant San Francisco watershed lands, and birding hotspots such as lower Mines Road, Sunol Wilderness, Del Valle Reservoir, and the Springtown area in Livermore.
-Volunteers will walk, mountain bike, or drive count areas, or monitor backyard feeders during a 24 hour period on December 18, with some additional surveys during the count week of December 15 to 21 to locate, identify, and record rare bird species.
-The surveys will be non-intrusive observations of birds, with volunteers following an ethics code to avoid any impacts to birds or habitats.
+The eastern Alameda County bird count will complement 15 other existing Christmas Bird Counts in the San Francisco Bay Area.
+The Alameda County count area includes five East Bay Regional Parks, significant San Francisco watershed lands, and birding hotspots such as lower Mines Road, Sunol Wilderness, Del Valle Reservoir, and the Springtown area in Livermore.

+Volunteers will walk, mountain bike, or drive count areas, or monitor backyard feeders during a 24 hour period on December 17th, with some additional surveys conducted during the week of December 15 to 21 to locate, identify, and record rare bird species.
+The surveys will be nonintrusive observations of birds, with volunteers following an ethics code to avoid any impacts to birds or habitats.
 Notable birds that could be found within the count circle include: yellow-billed magpies, which are endemic to central California and have declined due to West Nile virus and loss of oak woodland habitat; bald eagles, which only recently began breeding in the Bay Area and have just been removed from the endangered species list; golden eagles, which are threatened locally by collisions with wind turbines at Altamont Pass; western burrowing owls, declining rapidly in the Bay Area due to habitat loss from urban development and also killed in large numbers by Altamont wind turbines; and Lewis' woodpeckers, brightly colored denizens of open-canopy forests that are a state species of special concern.